RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Explain the generated Siren POCOs (`SirenEntity<TProperties>`) and how attribute forwarding works (serializer attributes, `[HypermediaProperty(Name)]` applied structurally)
 - List known behavioral differences (if any discovered during Phase 8 parity testing)
 - Provide a checklist for migrating a full project: enable generator → migrate controllers one by one → run parity tests → deprecate formatter
-- **Not designed yet** — to be explored after basic filtering is stable
-- Serve the schema as `HypermediaSchemaHto` — a proper RESTyard hypermedia resource
-- Query action accepts `accessGroups` / `excludeAccessGroups` as parameters, returns filtered schema
-- `AvailableAccessGroups` property lists only the groups the current user can query (post-sanitization via `ISchemaAccessGroupSanitizer`)
-- Query action parameter is a string list — client selects from `AvailableAccessGroups`
-- Stays within RESTyard's hypermedia design: client discovers filtering via the HTO's actions
-- Trade-off: more complex (controller, route registration, Siren serialization) vs. the simple JSON endpoint
-- Both query parameters and `AvailableAccessGroups` are sanitized by `ISchemaAccessGroupSanitizer`
-- Schema is still a JSON download link (not rendered as Siren) — the HTO wraps the query/filtering, not the schema content
-- Consider making this a default endpoint (auto-registered like action parameter schema endpoints)

 #### Step 10.3: Agent skill — "Using RESTyard" (agentskills.io format)
 - Create a skill in the [agentskills.io](https://agentskills.io) format (`SKILL.md` with name/description